hlomphosibeko/lins-api/README.md

 I created an Application Programming Interface (API) using Django REST Framework which allows users to store and manipulate data records, to register and log in to the application without issues.

+- In the process of setting up Django, I created a repository on the GitHub App called *lins-api* and connected it to VSCode IDE where I set up a local folder called *lins-api*.
+- I started a .venv virtual environment with Python and installed Cloudinary to store my images.
+- Then started creating all required apps for the project.

 ### Root Route
 - When a user is not logged in, the root route page appears showing a welcome message.
 Please see below: